Can dogs eat lemons?

 The full picture

 Lemons are one citrus to avoid.
 Extreme acidity combined with peel essential oils (limonene, linalool) causes stomach upset, vomiting, and irritation.
-Most dogs avoid lemons instinctively, but some will eat lemon-flavored yogurt or discarded wedges.
+Most dogs avoid lemons instinctively, but some will eat lemon-flavoured yogurt or discarded wedges.
 Lemon juice, lemon zest in baking, and lemony dressings are all off-limits.
 Limes have the same issues.

 - Severe GI upset